 French Country Decor In the Bedroom

-An old iron garden gate would make a great headboard if you wanted to tie French Country into a bedroom.
+An old iron garden gate would make a great headboard if you wanted to tie the French Country into a bedroom.
 Use an old metal garden bench at the end of the bed as a sitting area.
 Dressers painted in warm, pastel colors and those distressed will bring that comfortable feel into the room.

 French Country Decor In the Bathroom